jelhan/croodle/README.md

 Production builds are provided as github [release assets](https://github.com/jelhan/croodle/releases).

-If you like to build yourself you have to install [node](https://nodejs.org/), [ember-cli](http://www.ember-cli.com/) and [composer](https://getcomposer.org/) before.
-It's recommended using [volta](https://volta.sh/) to ensure a compatible and tested node version is used.
+If you like to build Croodle yourself, you have to install [node](https://nodejs.org/), [pnpm](https://pnpm.io/) and [composer](https://getcomposer.org/) before.
+It's recommended using [volta](https://volta.sh/) to ensure compatible and tested versions of node and pnpm are used.

 ```shell
 # Clone repository